New Mexico State University: Noche de Luminarias

 A tradition that signals the beginning of the holiday season is the "Noche de Luminarias" or "Night of Lights".
 A university tradition that started as the President's Holiday Reception in 1984, which starts the holiday season with a night of entertainment and festivities.
 It is considered one of the largest luminaria displays in the state of New Mexico.
 Each candle set is lit inside a paper bag.
 With more than 6,000 luminarias, it begins at the Educational Services Building, extends towards the International Mall and then encircles the Corbett Center Student Union.
-The display is set up by the Las Cruces High School band and serenades visitors as they walk through the lighted path by the Las Cruces High School Brass Choir.
+The display is set up by the Las Cruces High School band and accompanies visitors as they walk through the lighted path by the Las Cruces High School Brass Choir.

 Athletics

 NMSU's teams are called the Aggies, a nickname derived from the university's agricultural beginnings.

-New Mexico State is a member of the Western Athletic Conference (WAC), except in football where NMSU competes as an independent.
-The Western Athletic Conference was the fifth conference NMSU has been affiliated with in its football history.
-New Mexico State spent the past six seasons as a member of the Sun Belt Conference.
-Before that, NMSU was a member of the Big West Conference (called the Pacific Coast Athletic Association until 1988), Sun Belt Conference, Missouri Valley Conference and the Border Conference.
-Another athletic program at New Mexico State was the women's Equestrian Team.
-The Equestrian Team was first established in 2004.
-The Equestrian team was cut following the 2016–2017 season due to budget cuts.
+New Mexico State is a member of Conference USA (C-USA), as of July 1, 2023.
+Conference USA is the sixth conference NMSU has been affiliated with in its football history.
+New Mexico State spent the past eighteen seasons as a member of the Western Athletic Conference (WAC).
+Before that, NMSU was a member of the Big West Conference, Sun Belt Conference, Missouri Valley Conference and the Border Conference.